janephilipps/instagram-lightbox-app/README.md

 ## Discussion

 The technologies I used to build this app are: JavaScript, HTML, and CSS.
 I chose to use the Instagram API for image data.
-Without constraints, I would have used:
+I used native Javascript to stay true to the spirit of the exercise, but in a production environment I would use:

-- Bootstrap for styling and responsiveness
+- [Bootstrap](http://getbootstrap.com/) for styling and responsiveness
-- jQuery or Angular (or some other front-end framework) for cleaner DOM manipulation, ease of templating, and pre-built JSONP functionality
+- [jQuery](https://jquery.com/) or [Angular](https://angularjs.org/) (or some other front-end framework) for cleaner DOM manipulation, ease of templating, and pre-built JSONP functionality

 I chose to use JSONP to access Instagram's API to solve for cross-origin issues.
 I took inspiration for the lightbox functionality from this helpful [blog post](https://www.script-tutorials.com/how-to-create-a-lightbox-ultra-using-css-and-javascript/).